Easy Cottage Cheese Alfredo

 Cottage cheese alfredo ingredients for cooking laid out on a wooden surface, including pasta, milk, cottage cheese alfredo, garlic butter, parmesan, and ground black pepper.

-• Fettuccine pasta: The classic choice for alfredo sauce.
-Swap fettuccine for your favorite pasta, like whole wheat pasta, chickpea pasta, protein pasta, or even hearts of palm pasta or zucchini noodles for a low-carb gluten-free option.
+• Fettuccine pasta: The classic choice for Alfredo sauce.
+Swap fettuccine for your favorite pasta like whole wheat, chickpea, protein pasta, or even hearts of palm or zucchini noodles for a low-carb gluten-free option.

 • Cottage cheese: The secret ingredient that makes a creamy sauce and adds protein.
-You can use fat-free, 2%, or 4% based on your preference.
-No good substitution here if you’re aiming for the same health benefits and texture.
+Use fat-free, 2%, or 4% based on your preference.
+No good substitution here if you want the same health benefits and texture.

-• Butter: Adds richness to the homemade alfredo sauce.
-For a healthier version, you could use a light butter substitute.
+• Butter: Adds richness to the homemade Alfredo sauce.
+For a healthier version, consider a light butter substitute.

-• Garlic cloves: Garlic powder can be used in a pinch, but fresh is best.
+• Garlic cloves: Fresh is best, but garlic powder can be used in a pinch.

-• Parmesan cheese: Hard to replace, but Asiago cheese could work in a bind.
+• Parmesan cheese: Hard to replace, though Asiago cheese could work in a bind.

 • Ground black pepper: Freshly cracked is preferred.

-• Milk: I use unsweetened almond milk for a lighter option, but you can use any milk of your choice.
-Dairy or non-dairy both work.
+• Milk: Unsweetened almond milk is a lighter option, but any dairy or non-dairy milk works.

-• Salt: To taste.
-This balances and enhances the flavors.
+• Salt: To taste; balances and enhances flavors.

 🥣 How to Make Cottage Cheese Alfredo Pasta

-1. Cook the pasta: Start by boiling your fettuccine to al dente perfection, according to the package instructions.
-Remember to season your pasta water with a good pinch of salt for flavor.
+1. Cook the pasta: Boil your fettuccine to al dente perfection according to package instructions.
+Season the pasta water with a good pinch of salt for added flavor.

-2. Warm the cottage cheese, butter, and garlic: Add the cottage cheese to a medium bowl, and the minced garlic and butter to a separate small bowl.
-Gently microwave them for about 30-45 seconds.
-This helps the cottage cheese blend smoothly later on.
+2. Warm the cottage cheese, butter, and garlic: Place the cottage cheese in a medium bowl and the minced garlic and butter in a separate small bowl.
+Microwave gently for 30-45 seconds to help the cottage cheese blend smoothly later.
 Heat the garlic and butter until the butter is fully melted and bubbly.
-You can alternatively sauté the garlic in butter in a pan (but I prefer fewer dishes).
+Alternatively, sauté the garlic in butter in a pan (but fewer dishes this way!).

 1. Blend for smoothness: Combine the warm cottage cheese, garlic and butter, grated parmesan cheese, milk, and a dash of ground black pepper in a blender or food processor.
 Blend until the mixture is completely smooth, about 1-2 minutes.